SangDooNam/databse_12/README.md

 **Briefly explain what you see.
 More specifically, answer the following questions:**

 - Can you read the member table while the booking transaction is running?
 Why?
+Yes, you can read the member table while the booking transaction is running.
+In PostgreSQL, the default transaction isolation level is Read Committed.
+Under this level, a SELECT query sees only the committed data

 - When does the `SELECT` query see the changes from the transaction?
 Why?
 Explain it in terms of which ACID properties are playing a role on this.
+Atomicity, Isolation, Durability : atomicity ensures that all the operations within a transaction are treated as a single unit. so if it is not committed you can see the result of the transaction.
+Isolation preoperty provides the ability to isolate the effects of a transaction from other transactions until it's committed.
+The SELECT query will see the changes from the transaction only after the transaction has been committed.
 ### Task 7

 Do exactly the same exercise as before, but now manually add a lock at the beginning of the transaction to prevent any kind of access to the table member.